Beth Ann Williams: Career

 From 2005 to 2006, Williams served as Special Counsel to the United States Senate Committee on the Judiciary.
 In her role at the Senate Judiciary Committee, Williams assisted with the confirmations of Chief Justice of the United States John Roberts and Associate Justice Samuel Alito.

 Williams became a litigation and appellate partner at Kirkland & Ellis, where her practice focused on complex commercial, securities, and First Amendment litigation.
 She was on the Kirkland team that represented Shirley Sherrod in her defamation lawsuit against Breitbart News.
 Her pro bono work included a United States Court of Appeals for the Second Circuit appointment to represent Patrick Proctor, a New York state inmate who had been held in solitary confinement for 18 years.
 Williams won a decision allowing Proctor to proceed with a challenge to his confinement.
 Williams also crafted six U.S. Supreme Court briefs at the certiorari and merits stages.

 On June 12, 2017, President Donald Trump announced that he would nominate Williams to become the next United States Assistant Attorney General for the Office of Legal Policy.
 She was confirmed by the United States Senate on August 3, 2017, and sworn in on August 21, 2017.

 On February 7, 2022, the Senate confirmed her to the PCLOB.
+She was sworn-in on February 23, 2022.